BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 2 - Slop Life 1e7fda674d69805a8a3df37dacfd46a1.md

 - Vomited excess proteins their cells couldn’t fold correctly
 - Grew half-formed limbs that detached and rotted
-- Developed reversible nervous systems, causing pain when touched or thinking

-Many had no rear end, so waste was expelled from skin pores or from their faces, creating trails of pus, blood, excrement and other bodily fluids - some of those fluids would result in unintentional reproduction.
+- Never grew rectums to expel waste, so it would often come back out through their mouths.

 Those that grew larger:

 - Developed skull-walls that never closed, leaving brains partially exposed, being vulnerable to all sorts of parasites, diseases and plagues
-- Grew eyes on inward-facing stalks, forcing vision into themselves
+- Grew eyes that faced in random directions, causing them to experience disorientation.
-- Used tongues to walk, dragging themselves by taste muscle
+- Some used tongues to move-like snakes, dragging themselves by taste muscle

 Each lineage became only more ridden with evolutionary failures.